Introduction to Python

 We see that only the print

-function.
-If we want to have the duality of functionality of the module3.py
+.
+If we want the duality of functionality of the file modulo3.py

-file, that is, we can import it from another module without running it as a script and run it alone and execute the function we want, we use an entry point
+, that is, to be able to import it from another module without it executing as a script and to run it standalone and execute the function we want, we use an entry point

-and then indicate what we want to be executed.
-Let's see it with an example, I am going to rewrite the file modulo3.py
+and then specifying what we want to execute.
+Let's see this with an example, I will rewrite the modulo3.py

 %%writefile introduccion_python/modulo3.pyprint("Hola desde modulo3")def funcion_del_modulo():return "Hola desde la función del modulo3"if __name__ == "__main__":funcion_del_modulo()